zhuizhou/zhuizhou.github.io/_pages/about.md

 # 🔥 News
+- *2026.03*: &nbsp;🎉🎉New Paper about "Outlier-aware FP8 SRAM-CIM macro for edge Transformer" is accepted by VLSI 2026!!!
 - *2026.02*: &nbsp;🎉🎉New Paper about "CIM accelerator for Sparse Transformer" is accepted by DAC 2026.
 - *2026.01*: &nbsp;🎉🎉Our paper is selected as the Best Paper Candidate in ASP-DAC 2026!
 - *2026.01*: &nbsp;🎉🎉New Paper about "CIM accelerator for Attention-free Transformer" is accepted by ISCAS 2026.